(Disclaimer: this post may contain affiliate links meaning I get a commission for recommending the products to you guys. Read full disclaimer here).

 It may sound overwhelming in the beginning because you don't know where to start, but I promise you if you stay optimistic and consistent, there will be results.
 The starting stages are always difficult to overcome.
 However, you just have to push through to be successful.

-The guide below will help you as a beginner on how to get started on your blog.
+The guide below will help you how to start a blog as a beginner.

 1. Niche and Name for Blog